finbourne/lusid-sdk-csharp/sdk/docs/SearchApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SearchApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SearchApi>();
             var instrumentSearchProperty = new List<InstrumentSearchProperty>(); // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
 LUSID will return instruments for any matched              properties. var masteredEffectiveAt = "masteredEffectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label to use when searching mastered instruments.
 This parameter has no effect on instruments that  have not been mastered within LUSID.
 Defaults to the current LUSID system datetime if not specified. (optional)